 Terrain: Beach, Sand

 Camping on the beach is allowed but you aren’t permitted to go into the dunes.
 Penalties apply if you don’t let your tires down, as it damages the beach.
-A lot of the sand is quiet soft, so you need to be sure to let your tires down to around 15psi.
+A lot of the sand is quite soft, so you need to be sure to let your tires down to around 15psi.

 To extend your adventure from white hills, you can drive south to Preston Beach and then Myalup Beach.
 Although, make sure its low tide and the sand is in decent condition and fairly compacted, otherwise you may run into a bit of trouble.